impredicative/newssurvey/README.md

 # newssurvey
-**newssurvey** is a Python 3.12 application to write a survey report about a question or concern using a single supported news site.
+**newssurvey** is a proof-of-concept Python 3.12 application to write a survey report about a question or concern using a single supported news site.
 The news site is used to conduct searches and read articles.
 Currently only the [MedicalXpress](https://medicalxpress.com/) news site is supported for medical topics, although some additional sites are planned for inclusion.
 Numerous calls are made to OpenAI LLMs to formulate the response.
 A funded [OpenAI API key](https://platform.openai.com/api-keys) is required.

 ## Links
 | Caption     | Link                                                 |